CPE/BMC Houston Charge on Credit Card or Bank Statement

-If you found a CPE/BMC Houston charge on your credit card, debit card, or bank statement, it is most likely connected to a CenterPoint Energy utility bill payment processed through a third-party payment service such as BillMatrix or another card-payment vendor.
+If a CPE/BMC Houston charge appears on your credit card, debit card, or bank statement, it is most likely connected to a CenterPoint Energy utility bill payment processed through a third-party payment vendor.

 What Is the CPE/BMC Houston Charge?

-CPE/BMC Houston appears to be a utility-payment descriptor most commonly associated with a CenterPoint Energy bill payment processed through a third-party payment vendor.
+CPE/BMC Houston appears to be a utility-payment descriptor most commonly associated with a CenterPoint Energy bill payment processed through a third-party payment service.

 • CPE: CenterPoint Energy